AriBowe/orb/README.md

 ```

 ## Module Structure:
-Each module includes a section of inline JSON which defines some base attributes.
+Each module includes a section of inline JSON named modDef, which defines some base attributes.
 These are as follows:
 ```json
 {
     "type": "moduleType",